Columbia Economics FAQs:

 2. How should incoming first-year students prepare for the start of the PhD program?

 The Economics Department strongly recommends that all incoming PhD students attend Math Camp.
-It begins on August 7 and ends on August 28.
+It takes place in August each year.
 We do not need you to do any particular preparation in the earlier part of the summer.
 You are all well qualified for the program.

 3. Is Math Camp required?